My increasingly adequate website

 This inability to come to grips with capitalism is the source of every error in Moore's movie.
 Take, for instance, his idealized description of the prosperity of his family during the 1950s.
 Love this capitalism as he might, it was still predicated on the exploitation of wage labor; if workers were paid well, it's only because they were making their bosses that much richer.
 As soon as profits declined -- as surely they must -- the capitalists were forced by the lash of competition to attack the wages and living standards of the workers.
 (To his credit, Moore acknowledges that this relative prosperity for American workers wasn't incompatible with racial segregation and brutal imperialist wars.)
 He drops the ball elsewhere, too.
 At one point in the movie, Wallace Shawn laments that in the last decade capitalists stopped "producing the things that everyone loves" and began speculating.
 Trouble is, capitalists don't set out to "produce the things that everyone loves" -- they produce what they can sell at a profit.
 This is obvious to starving people, who obviously would love food but never see it, not now and not in the golden age of capitalism in which Shawn's capitalists produced their lovable widgets.

 Furthermore, Moore completely mistakes the nature of labor unions.
 Throughout the movie unions are represented as the guarantors of prosperity for the working class and as a counterweight to the power of the capitalists.
-In reality, while unions were once organizations of the working class, in the 20th century economic gains on the terms of the working class were no longer possible.
+In reality, while unions were once organizations of the working class, in the 1900s economic gains on solely the terms of the working class were no longer possible.
 Unions were permitted only as the guarantors of social peace in the factories.
 Strikes were permitted but only to avoid wildcats and unplanned work stoppages (contracts usually demanded that unions warn the company in advance of any strikes, which enabled the company to adjust its production to avoid losses).
 Higher wages were granted for the same reason.
 It is no accident that Franklin Roosevelt's push to extend the legal rights of unions came during the massive strike-wave of 1933-1934.
 As Anton Pannekoek said at the time, "the capitalist class itself recognized that trade unions are necessary to direct the revolt of the workers into regular channels to prevent them from breaking out in sudden explosions."
 Sixty years later, the head of the French employers' association said "we have everything to lose if the unions become weaker still ... and so we have to find ways of keeping their heads above water."
 The capitalists understand that the unions are their allies.
 Many workers who have been in unions see that as well.
 Why can't the left, from Moore to the Trotskyists, see the same?

 Moore also fails to understand that capitalism can exist even if you get rid of the foremen and, yes, even individual capitalists.
 In one part of the film, he stops by a factory which is owned and operated by workers.
 He tells us this kind of ownership isn't "some bullshit stock option... they're the true owners."
 This, he claims, "takes money out of the equation."
 He has ventured into the absurd with this statement!
 Even a child could see that the workers are still producing commodities for exchange on the market for money!
 Moreover, in doing so, they're forced to compete with other enterprises (self-owned or not).
 As Rosa Luxemburg wrote almost a century ago, this competition means the workers are "faced with the contradictory necessity of governing themselves with the utmost absolutism.
 They are obliged to take toward themselves the role of capitalist entrepreneur -- a contradiction which accounts for the usual failure of production cooperatives, which either become pure capitalist enterprises or, if the workers' interests continue to predominate, end by dissolving."
 For all the talk of "factories without bosses," the leftists forget the simple truth that the laws of capitalism are the ultimate, inescapable boss.